Install from CRANinstall.packages("data.table")

 overwrite your original dataset.
 The upshot is that you don’t need to wrap

-everything in preserve/restore.
+.
 However, it also means that you’ll need to

 (re)assign your subsetted/collapsed data if you want to use it again later.
 E.g.

-dat1 = dat[, mean(var1)].
+.
 Finally, remember our earlier note about aggregating

-functions on columns that have missing values: Use na.rm=TRUE to remove these
+functions on columns that have missing values: Use na.rm=TRUE

 on the fly.
-E.g. dat[, mean(var1, na.rm=TRUE)].
+E.g. dat[, mean(var1, na.rm=TRUE)]

 Collapse with no grouping

-Reminder: You’ll need to use preserve/restore if you want to retain the
+Reminder: You’ll need to use preserve/restore

 original dataset in the examples that follow.